Dr. Michel Dumontier, Distinguished Professor, Data Science

 Prof. Rebholz-Schuhmann has long-term experience in semantics driven data analytics research, as well in life sciences as in other domains.

-Adeeb Noor, King Abdulaziz University
+Adeeb Noor, Assistant professor of Bioinformatics, King Abdulaziz University

 Sunday, December 02, 2018, 12:30